linode/docs/docs/websites/forums/launch-discussion-forums-with-phpbb-on-ubuntu-12-04.md

 ### Monitor for Software Updates and Security Notices

 When running software compiled or installed directly from sources provided by upstream developers, you are responsible for monitoring updates, bug fixes, and security issues.
 After becoming aware of releases and potential issues, update your software to resolve flaws and prevent possible system compromise.
-Monitoring releases and maintaining up to date versions of all software is crucial for the security and integrity of a system.
+Monitoring releases and maintaining up-to-date versions of all software is crucial for the security and integrity of a system.

 Please monitor the phpBB security announcement posts and community forums to ensure that you are aware of all updates to the software and can upgrade appropriately or apply patches and recompile as needed: